The Apothecary Diaries: International release

+Other media

+An animation exhibition featuring 3D recreations of the famous scenes in the series, original drawings, storyboards, art settings, and other production materials, is set to run in various cities in Japan from March 2025 to January 2026.
+The exhibition is also set to travel throughout Asia, starting with Hong Kong in November 2025.
+From July 1, 2025, to January 4, 2026, Universal Studios Japan is set to host an attraction based on the series.
+An attraction will feature Maomao and Jinshi where participants help them solving the mystery behind a mysterious panacea.

+A browser game, titled The Apothecary Diaries Palace Chronicles, was announced in July 2025 on Japanese browser games platform G123, operated by CTW Inc. In the simulation game, players train Maomao and take on various cases around the palace.
+The game will be free-to-play and feature in-game purchases, and is playable on smartphone, tablet, or PC.

 Reception

 Sales

 The Apothecary Diaries was the sixth best-selling light novel series in 2019, with 461,024 copies sold; the fifth best-selling light novel series in 2020, with 527,950 copies sold; and the third best-selling light novel series in 2021, with 496,626 copies sold.

+By November 2023, the franchise (including the light novel and its two manga adaptations) had over 27 million copies in circulation.
+By January 2024, the franchise had over 31 million copies in circulation.
+By September 2024, the franchise had over 38 million copies in circulation.

 Critical response

 In her review of the first novel for Anime News Network, Rebecca Silverman gave it an overall grade of B, writing: "It's an enjoyable read, one that gets better as it goes on, and if its pacing is a little too fast, it makes up for it in the way the characters interact and the story unfolds", though she criticized it for lacking in mystery elements despite being of the mystery genre.
 Silverman also gave the second novel a B grade, describing it as being "still an engaging read" and writing: "Maomao is a wonderful, if at times abrasive, heroine who takes no garbage from anyone, and watching her become more and more involved in the life of the court is interesting."

 In his review of the first volume of the manga adaptation for Anime News Network, Theron Martin gave it an overall grade of B+.
-He praised the art, characters and use of historical details, and noted several similarities with The Story of Saiunkoku.
-Martin gave the second manga volume an overall grade of A−, writing: "The Apothecary Diaries' manga adaptation continues to be an excellent read.
+He praised the art, characters and the use of historical details, and noted several similarities with The Story of Saiunkoku.
+Silverman gave the second manga volume an overall grade of A−, writing: "The Apothecary Diaries' manga adaptation continues to be an excellent read.
 The art is beautiful, Maomao's the sort of female character who's actually strong rather than just being a Strong Female Character, and the story has nice continuity."

-In 2019, the manga adaptation won the Next Manga Award in the print category.
-The manga adaptation also ranked 5th on the "Nationwide Bookstore Employees' Recommended Comics of 2020".
-In 2020, it ranked 9th in the AnimeJapan Most Wanted Anime Adaptation poll.